jphmrst/PLC/src/plc/fp/Basics.lagda.md

 ```

 The type is called Day, and its members are Monday, Tuesday, etc. The
-second through eighth lines of the definition can be read "Monday is a
+second line of the definition can be read "Monday is a day;" the third
-day", "Tuesday is a day," and so on.
+line can be read "Tuesday is a day;" and so on.

 Having defined the type `Day`, we can write functions that operate on
 that type.